VilRhyn/Tech-Academy-Projects/README.md

 Inside my Project folder you will find almost all of my course assignments....

-In the main folder the space station website is labeled index.html
+In the main folder (in the project) the space station website is labeled index.html

-If you go into the Visual Studio Code folder and then into the bootstrap4_project, you will find my Cinema website.
+If you go into the Visual Studio Code folder - inside the Project folder - and then into the bootstrap4_project, you will find my Cinema website.

 Also I have created a new repository to make my githubpages.io ...